scriptkkiddie/ScriptKKiddie/README.md

 # Hi there! 👋

-I'm ScriptKkiddie, a passionate developer and member of the [@hackers-collective](https://github.com/hackers-collective) community.
+I'm ScriptKkiddie, a passionate developer.
 Welcome to my GitHub profile!

 ## 🌱 About Me